Rahul-DS25M008/painting_restoration_eval/README.md

 For full experimental reproduction, the most important requirements are:

-- Python environment from `requirements.txt`,
+- Python environment from `requirements_experiments.txt`,
 - raw painting images and metadata,
 - notebook execution in the validated order,
 - sufficient local storage,